biabbiassago/apstanet17-biabbiassago/finalpresentation.md

 The evolution of cooperation in animal populations has long been a subject of investigation.
 The fact that some animals cooperate seems, at a first glance, to oppose Darwin's Natural Selection theory: the genes of those who benefit from the help of others, while not wasting any resources if not on themseleves, are most likely to be passed on, as those individuals are likely to be the fittest.

-One important theory in evolutionary biology, that reconciled the empirical observation with the theory of Natural Selection, was developed by Hamilton in 1957 (check can't remember exactly).
+One important theory in evolutionary biology, that reconciled the empirical observation with the theory of Natural Selection, was developed by Hamilton in 1981 .
 Hamilton argued that individuals do not only want to benefit their own fitness, but rather the fitness of individuals who share their gene pool.
 For example, Hamilton's theory explained why some ants spend their lives helping the Queen ant rather than focusing on reproducing.
 Indeed, they share more genes with their sister (Queen ant), than with their potential offspring.

 In more recent years, the evolution of cooperation has been examined through different lenses, taking a game theoretical approach.
 The interaction of members of a population can be seen has an "evolutionary game", in which there is a dominant strategy, which not only depends on the two individual's fitness (or "payoff") but rather on the overall characteristics and fitness of the population.
 In some cases, the dominant strategy is "cooperator", in some, it is not.